-Pilate and James Rytting, a Houston lawyer who represents several condemned inmates in Texas, plan to cite the botched Arizona execution in appeals for inmates awaiting execution.
+Pilate and James Rytting, a lawyer who represents several condemned inmates in Texas, plan to cite the Arizona execution in appeals for inmates awaiting execution.

 “These agonizing and horrifying situations are going to happen,” Rytting said.

-Texas plans no changes based on what happened in Arizona, corrections spokesman Jason Clark said, noting that Texas uses pentobarbital.
+Texas plans no changes based on what happened in Arizona, corrections spokesman Jason Clark said.

 “The agency has used this protocol since 2012 and has carried out 33 executions without complication,” Clark said.